joshholding/pi-photo-frame/README.md

-# pi-picture-frame
+# pi-photo-frame

-Some customizations to a raspberry pi 3 turned into a picture frame.
+Some customizations to a raspberry pi 3 turned into a photo/picture frame.
 These are just some notes for myself or anyone else.

 ## Docs/Setup Notes
 * **bin/MotionDetectDisplayControl.py** manages PIR and turning on/off the monitor via HDMI